davidcpage/seqdist/README.md

-# MCTC
+# Seqdist
-> Matrix-valued and banded extensions of the CTC loss in pytorch and cupy.
+> Probability distributions over sequences in pytorch and cupy.

 ## Install

-`pip install your_project_name`
+`pip install seqdist`

 ## How to use